blaind/bevy_fuzz/README.md

     cargo install cargo-fuzz

-Clone repository and go to sample directory
+Clone the repository and go to sample directory

     git clone https://github.com/blaind/bevy_fuzz.git
     cd bevy_fuzz/examples/fuzzed_bevy_app

 Run the app in a input-recording mode.
 It will show a grey window, try pressing various keys, including key A. You should see the output of key A in the console.

     cargo run --features fuzz -- record

-Copy the produced recording output to fuzzing corpus directory
+This will produce a file called `input-recording.bin`.
+Copy the file to fuzzing corpus directory:

     cp input-recording.bin fuzz/corpus/fuzz_target_1/